Chad-Powellv1/weather-app/pseudocode.md

     Create onFocus listener for zipcode element
-    Create an array to hold recently searched zipcode Create variable to hold current zipcode to control state
+    Create an array to hold recently searched zipcode Create variable to hold current zipcode to control state Create variable to hold error to control error state